dineshreddynaredla/react-book-repo/patterns/hooks.md

 - **life cycle methods does too many things**, components might perform some data fetching in `componentDidMount` and `componentDidUpdate`.
 Same `componentDidMount` method might also contain some unrelated logic that sets up event listeners, with cleanup performed in `componentWillUnmount`

-> Just create smaller components?
+### Just create smaller components?

-In many cases it’s not possible to break these components into smaller ones because the stateful logic is all over the place.
-It’s also difficult to test them
+In many cases it’s not possible becuase:
+- **difficult to test**, stateful logic is all over the place, thus making it difficult to test
-- classes confuse both people and machines, you have to understand how this works in JavaScript, you have to bind them to event handlers.
+- **classes confuse both people and machines**, you have to understand how this works in JavaScript, you have to bind them to event handlers.
-The distinction between function and class components in React and when to use each one leads to disagreements even between experienced React developers.
+The distinction between function and class components in React and when to use each one _leads to disagreements_ even between experienced React developers.
-However, we found that class components can encourage unintentional patterns that make these optimizations fall back to a slower path.
-Classes present issues for today’s tools, too.
+- **minify issues**, classes present issues for today’s tools, too.
 For example, classes don’t minify very well, and they make hot reloading flaky and unreliable

 ### Selling point of Hooks
-- Hooks let you use more of React’s features without classes
+Hooks let you use more of React’s features **without classes**.
+Not only that we are able to create Hooks that will allow you to:

-- **you can extract stateful logic from a component**, so it can be tested independently and reused.
+- **extract stateful logic from a component**, so it can be tested independently and reused.
-- **allows you to reuse stateful logic**, without changing your component hierarchy.
+- **reuse stateful logic**, without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.

 ## Hooks - approach
 Hooks let you `split one component into smaller functions` based on what `pieces are related` (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods